reggiepangilinan/mywebsite/docs/guards/README.md

 2. **Pre-commit Hooks** - Prevents hardcoded values from being committed
 3. **Comprehensive Scanner** - Deep analysis of all files
 4. **Auto-Sync** - Keeps guard configuration in sync with SITE_CONFIG
+5. **Documentation Validation** - Ensures all internal links in documentation are valid

 ## 📋 What Gets Detected